-Assessment Overview/Purpose Population How Data Are Used and Estimated Student Testing NAME Shared Time Required WINDOW MAP A part of the State Students in Student-level reports are Grades 3, 4, 6, 7 Spring Grade-Level assessment plan.
+Assessment Overview/Purpose Population How Data Are Used and ESTIMATED STUDENT TESTING NAME A C. I SHARED TIME REQUIRED WINDOW MAP A part of the State Students in Student-level reports are Grades 3, 4, 6, 7 Spring Grade-Level assessment plan.
 These grades 3, 4, 6, 7 shared with parents.
 (180 - 300 minutes) Assessment end-of-grade summative (ELA, Math) Data are used at the (GLA) assessments provide State level for Grades 5, 8 information on student Students in accountability (MSIP6).
 (360 - 540 minutes) achievement related to the grades 5, 8 (ELA, At the district level, data Missouri Grade Level Math and are used to monitor Expectations in Science) student progress and English/Language Arts (ELA), make instructional Mathematics and Science. decisions.
 MAP-A A part of the State Students in Student-level reports are Varies Winter, assessment plan.
 These grade grades 3-8 and shared with parents.
 Spring assessments are required for 11 who qualify Data are used at the students who qualify through for MAP-A State level for an IEP for an alternative to through their IEP. accountability (MSIP6). the grade level assessment.
 Grades 3, 4, 6, 7, At the district level, data This is a portfolio- based (ELA, MA); are used to monitor assessment reflecting work on Grades 5, 8, 11 student progress and IEP goal areas.
 The (ELA, MA and make instructional assessment may include ELA, Science) decisions.
 Mathematics and/or Science.
 MAP A part of the State Students Student-level reports are Varies by EOC Fall, End-of-Course assessment plan.
 These completing the shared with parents.
 (90 - 180 minutes) Spring Assessments end-of-course summative following Data are used at the and (EOC) assessments provide courses/content: State level for Summer information on student Algebra I, accountability (MSIP6). achievement related to the Biology, At the district level, data Missouri Learning Standards English II and are used to monitor in English/Language Arts American student progress and (ELA), Mathematics, Social Government make instructional Studies and Science. determinations.

-Assessment Name Overview/Purpose Population How Data Are Used and Shared ESTIMATED STUDENT TIME REQUIRED Testing Window New State Literacy Assessment A part of the State Literacy Plan.
+Assessment Overview/Purpose Population How Data Are Used ESTIMATED STUDENT Testing NAME and Shared TIME REQUIRED Window Star Reading A part of the State Literacy Plan.
 This assessment provides the State with information on the reading progress of our students.
+Within the District this is used as a screener (including part of dyslexia screening).
 All Kindergarten through third grade students; new students to fourth and fifth grades.
 Data are used at the State level for accountability.
+Teachers use data as one data point to plan instruction for reading and as a screener for subsequent testing.
 20 minutes First 30 days of school and end of school year.
 Kindergarten Observation Form (KOF) A part of the State Assessment Plan and a requirement for MSIP6.
 The KOF is designed as an assessment that describes the range of child, family and community experiences that shape children's preparedness to transition to kindergarten; the items are leveled at desired proficiencies for children as they enter kindergarten.
 Kindergarten Teachers use data to plan instruction for groups of students and individual students.
 The District reports these data to the state in meeting the requirement for a kindergarten readiness assessment.
 20 minutes Fall Missouri Constitution Test A part of Missouri State graduation requirements.
 Students in grade 11 or 12 completing American Government course Data shared with students and parents.
 45 minutes Fall US Constitution Test A part of Missouri State graduation requirements.
 Students in grade 9 completing American Government course Data shared with students and parents.
 45 minutes Winter